Galactus-Player/497S-project-phase-4/README.md

 Other service use the `Code` as a reference point for syncing and queueing.

+For more information please consult the repo readme for this (service)[https://www.github.com/galactus-player/roomservice]

+### Queue Service

+For more information please consult the repo readme for this (service)[https://www.github.com/galactus-player/queueservice]

 ### Sync Service

 The sync service allows for users in the same room to have the same video shown,